igordall/EPFL_IKEA/README.md

 Understanding the differences in these metrics is crucial for comprehending model performance. **Precision** quantifies the accuracy of positive predictions, highlighting the proportion of true positives among all positive predictions. **Recall** assesses the model's ability to identify all relevant instances, focusing on the proportion of actual positives correctly identified. **F1-score** provides a balance between precision and recall, useful in situations with uneven class distributions. **Accuracy** reflects the overall correctness of the model across all predictions, relevant when the classes are symmetric in size and the costs of false positives and false negatives are similar.

+In our case, the respective subsections are more or less even, suggesting balanced model performance in terms of handling different classes and types of errors.
+In subsequent sections, we will delve deeper into each model, exploring their advantages and limitations in detail.

 ### Logistic Regression

 We opted for the Logistic Regression to grasp the first insight into how ML could predict sentence difficulties.
 We split the training data into an 80/20 scale, training our model on 80% and testing on the remaining 20% which gave us the score in the table above.
+We can spot pretty good results suggesting

 ### KNN